postmanlabs/postman-runtime/README.md

             // request: sdk.request
         },

+        // Called ever time when a chunk of response body is received
+        responseData: function (cursor, data) {
+            // cursor - Same as arguments for "start"
+            // data - A chunk of response body.
+        },

         // Called once with response for each request in a collection
         response: function (err, cursor, response, request, item, cookies, history) {
             // err, cursor: Same as arguments for "start"